Alex (footballer, born 1999): Return from loan

 Alex returned to Santos in July 2022, as Famalicão did not activate his buyout clause.
 An immediate backup to starters Maicon and Eduardo Bauermann, he scored his first goal for the club on 25 October, but in a 3–2 away loss against Flamengo.

 In November 2022, Alex suffered a muscular injury which kept him out of the remaining matches of the season.
 It was later discovered as a parcial ligament injury, and he spent the first months of the 2023 campaign recovering.

 On 13 June 2024, after being a backup option, Alex renewed his contract with Santos until December 2026.

-Loan to Portuguesa
+Loans

 On 19 December 2024, Portuguesa announced the loan of Alex for the 2025 Campeonato Paulista.
 Despite starting the year as a first-choice, he lost his starting spot and left the club in March 2025.

-Loan to Athletic-MG

 On 30 April 2025, Alex was announced at Série B side Athletic-MG on loan until the end of the season.
+On 7 July 2026, after spending the first half of the year separated from the first team squad at Santos, he was loaned to Ponte Preta in the second division, until the end of the season.
+The deal fell through roughly one month later, due to the club's transfer ban.

+Al-Okhdood

+On 19 August 2026, Alex agreed to a deal with Saudi club Al-Okhdood, after rescinding his contract with Santos.